mslinn/awsLambdaTest/README.md

 	--output text
 ```

-Once the above steps are completed you can make `POST` requests to the API gateway's invocation URL like this:
+Now you can make `POST` requests to the API gateway's invocation URL like this:
 ```
 curl \
   -d 'param1=value1' \